-Once you've developed a sales plan, it's important to communicate it effectively to your staff, customers and suppliers so they can help you achieve your sales goals.
+Once you've developed a sales plan, it's important to communicate it effectively to your staff.
+You may also wish to share some relevant aspects of your plan with critical suppliers so they can help you achieve your sales goals.
 Your sales plan also needs to identify steps you will take to assess its effectiveness.
 Remember, your sales plan is a living document and needs to be regularly monitored and updated.

 Communicating your sales plan

 The success of your sales plan rests on your sales team.
 Your sales team can't achieve your sales plan targets unless they thoroughly understand the plan.
 Your sales plan should describe how you will communicate the plan to your staff and how you will train them to implement your plan's actions.

 Think about what your team needs to know.
 This includes:

 - the sales targets, strategies and tactics in your sales plan

 - how to determine what motivates their customers to buy